AlexPresso/AlexPresso.github.io/content/posts/bypassing-netflix-home-restrictions/index.md

 One way they did this was by introducing the concept of **Netflix Households**.
 Now, while I get that running a massive streaming platform like Netflix isn’t cheap, I completely disagree with how they've chosen to enforce this.

-Families today don’t always live in the same household.
+Families today don’t always live in the same house.
 Kids move away for college.
 Parents may live in different cities.
 Partners travel.
 That’s exactly the situation I found myself in, and here is how I fixed it.

 ## Netflix Household